This course may be taken prior to or during the same term.

 In addition to EDF 2085 Teaching Diverse Populations, a minimum of 6 sh with an international or diversity focus is required.
 Eligible courses will be determined by the Florida public college or university where the student is currently earning the A.A. or B.S.
 Foreign language courses may be used to meet this requirement.
 Any course identified as meeting UWF’s Multicultural Requirement will fulfill this 6 sh requirement.

-The DOE approved Elementary Education Certification Specialization leads directly to Florida DOE teacher certification in Elementary Education for Kindergarten through Grade 6 with ESOL and Reading Endorsements and is part of the CAEP accredited Professional Education Unit.
+The DOE approved Elementary Education Certification program leads directly to Florida DOE teacher certification in Elementary Education for Kindergarten through Grade 6 with ESOL and Reading Endorsements and is part of the CAEP accredited Professional Education Unit.
 Students must successfully complete the Florida Teacher Certification Exam in Elementary Education, General Knowledge, and Professional Education.
+Students must be admitted to the Elementary Education program prior to enrolling in any 3000/4000 level education coursework.

 |EDE 4200||Planning and Curriculum I +||3|